TheRoddyWMS/BamToFastqPlugin/README.md

+> **IMPORTANT**: This software is deprecated and will not receive much attention anymore.
+Please use the Nextflow-based [replacement workflow](https://github.com/DKFZ-ODCF/nf-bam2fastq).

 # BamToFastqPlugin

 This [Roddy](https://github.com/TheRoddyWMS/Roddy) plugin contains a workflow for converting multi-read-group BAMs into name-sorted FASTQs.
 The name-sorting is a time-consuming step that however ensures that tools like BWA, which estimate parameters from batches of reads, produce unbiased results (consider estimates of e.g. insert size depending on the genomic regions).